ssec-jhu/evolver-ng/docs/source/development/controllers.rst

-In the above case, when the controller operates within the application, the temp_sensor will be specified as the name of the hardware in the eVolver configuration file, and the controller will use the hardware instance from the eVolver.
+In the above case, when the controller operates within the application, the temp_sensor will be specified as the name of the hardware in the eVolver configuration file, and the controller will use the hardware instance from the eVOLVER.

-If the controller should be instantiated outside the framework (and without an evolver instance), the instantiated Temperature object can be passed in directly::
+If the controller should be instantiated outside the framework (and without an eVOLVER instance), the instantiated Temperature object can be passed in directly::

     temp_sensor = Temperature()